laforge49/Agent2/README.md

 # agent2
-2-way non-blocking messaging & weak real-time for [Clojure Agents](http://clojure.org/agents).
+2-way non-blocking messags for [Clojure Agents](http://clojure.org/agents).

 References in Clojure are generally to immutable values.
 Clojure supports 4 types of references which differ in the mechanisms used